ansys/pyedb/doc/source/configuration/file_architecture.rst

      - When to use
      - How to apply
    * - **File-based** (this page)
-     - Reproducible, version-controlled, human-readable artifacts.
+     - Reproducible, human-readable artifacts kept in version control.
      - ``edb.configuration.run("my_config.json")``
    * - **Programmatic API** (:doc:`configuration_api_guide`)
      - Scripted workflows, templates, conditional logic.